-As a sequel to the article Useful Life of Avocado Trees in Commercial Orchards in California, a few additional implications and notes on depreciation seem to be in order.
-These points are intended to be pragmatic - suggestions on how depreciation on avocado trees might be handled by orchard owners and their tax advisors.
+As a sequel to the article "Useful Life of Avocado Trees in Commercial Orchards in California," a few additional implications and notes on depreciation seem in order.
+These points are intended to be pragmatic -- suggestions on how depreciation on avocado trees might be handled by orchard owners and their tax advisors.

 The theory of depreciation for trees that has been usually used is described as "straight-line procedure for the age-life method."
 The annual rate is simply calculated by taking the value when new, subtracting the salvage value, if any, at the end, and dividing this figure by the number of years of estimated life.
-But as Murray says, "The major difficulty...is the establishment of a reliable useful life figure" (3).
+But as Murray says "The major difficulty ... is the establishment of a reliable useful life figure" (2).

-The "Useful Life..." article concluded by presenting the best useful life information available for the California avocado industry as a whole.
+The "Useful Life ..." article by Goodall. et al concluded by presenting the best useful life information available for the California Avocado industry as a whole.
 It is up to the individual to estimate his own situation.

 The measured average removal rate of 3% is greater than has usually been considered typical for avocados.
 The straight-line removal rate from the outset was also somewhat unexpected.
-However, both effects can be explained by the widespread incident of the root rot disease and the high land values in California, both factors causing tree removals regardless of tree age.
+However, both effects can be explained by the wide-spread incidence of the Root Rot disease and the high land values in California, both factors causing tree removals regardless of tree age.
 What do these facts mean to Southern California avocado growers in their financial planning?